rasodu/IndexesConstituents/README.md

 | Nasdaq 100 | https://www.nasdaq.com/quotes/nasdaq-100-stocks.aspx |
 | Nifty 100 | https://www.nseindia.com/products/content/equities/indices/nifty_100.htm |

+# FAQ

 ### Where can I find data?
 List of stocks are available in CSV and JSON format.
 Files are in "Data" subdirectory of the repository.
+If you are C# developer, then you can use our C Sharp client to pull information.

 ### Index I am looking for is not available...
 You can add scanner for the index and create a pull request.
 We will be happy to accept your contribution.
 However you must follow two guidelines listed below: